 A 16-year-old witch, Lisa, claims to have been practicing witchcraft a little more than a year and she explains: "I've learned so much about the craft.
 I've been reading books, going to web pages, etc. on a regular basis.

-I would just like to add here that, when I got on the Internet to do research for this sermon, I was appalled, amazed, and flabbergasted at the number of sites there are which have to do with the occult, and witchcraft, and sorcery, etc. There are thousands and thousands and thousands of web sites, just on the Internet.
+I would just like to add here that, when I got on the Internet to do research for this sermon, I was appalled, amazed, and flabbergasted at the number of sites there are which have to do with the occult, and witchcraft, and sorcery, etc. There are thousands and thousands and thousands of web sites.
 And there are thousands and thousands and thousands of witches trying to entice people (especially teenage girls) into this worship.

 Now, going on with Lisa's quote: